parrt/msds689/projects/oohtable/oohtable.md

 Rather than updating your own original code base, you will download and update a previous student's code.
 I have provided everyone with a common `htable.py` to start with (rename it to `oohtable.py`); please see the files area on Canvas.
 This will give you an opportunity to read somebody else's code from a few years ago.
 It's more or less okay but not very pretty.
 You are free to improve the code quality as you add features and convert it to an object-oriented version in this project.
 Learning to read and modify somebody else's code is a critical skill to gain in order to be productive at work.

-As you work on this project, I encourage you reflect on:
+As you work on this project, I encourage you to reflect on:

 * How easy is it to understand someone else's code?
 * Is it hard to read without comments?